 Consoles sharing sources must be synchronised (e.g. to station sync or video).
-The Hydra I/O boxes synchronise to console with the highest IP address on the network.
+The Hydra I/O boxes synchronise to the console Gigabit interface with the lowest IP address on the network.

-Network Privacy
+Private Network

 In order to guarantee fully deterministic performance, it is necessary to apply the restriction that the network must be kept private.
 This means that it must not be made to carry any data other than that generated by the audio network.